6 min read

 Showing your appreciation can come in many forms such as recognizing team achievement at a meeting, leaving a handwritten thank you note on their desks, or individually thanking them during their one-on-one meeting with you.

-Hosting a team potluck, a zoom cocktail hour, or games lunch are a few ways to celebrate milestones at work.
-Though you should gauge what your team’s interests are, their level of engagement, and creativity to decide on the type of party.
-Even get them involved in the party planning since it is their celebration and should be something they willingly attend.
+Hosting a team potluck, a Zoom cocktail hour, or a games lunch are a few ways to celebrate milestones at work.
+Gauge your team’s interests, engagement level, and creativity to decide on the type of celebration.
+Involving them in the planning process can ensure the event is something they are excited to attend, as it is their celebration.

-Of course, it does not have to be a big, elaborate, or expensive celebration.
-More often than not, just getting together and giving each other a well-deserved high-five for the achievement is appreciated.
+Of course, it does not have to be a big, elaborate, or expensive event.
+Often, just getting together and giving each other a well-deserved high-five for the achievement is appreciated.
+Celebrating company milestones, big or small, fosters team spirit and acknowledges everyone's contributions to the company's success.

 It is one thing for you to know the team achievement that has been attained but it is just as important that those you report to know as well.
 Be sure to share the news with your boss, and if you sit on a management or leadership team, bring the group up to speed as well.